 United has a very large selection of partners that MileagePlus can be redeemed for.
 Generally, the best value can be had from redeeming on partner award flights, specifically for Star Alliance flights.
 A highlight of United's program in this regard is the lack of fuel surcharges and booking fees tacked onto partner flights, such as Lufthansa and ANA.
 I am working on an article compiling an unofficial partner award chart for United's MileagePlus program.

-Instead of paying cash, United can upgrade your flight using miles.
-There could be value depending on the specific cash price for these redemptions.
-However, there are many limitations, such as needing to call to upgrade and being put on a waitlist.
+Upgrades for flights generally cost around 1 cent per mile to the cash upgrade price.
 What is interesting is that United also allows for upgrading with miles for paid tickets on Star Alliance airlines.
 To see if there is is eligible space, fill out this form.

 United has many more